Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Introduction

-While Refs.~\cite{Tsuzuki2026PRFluids, Tsuzuki2026arXiv} focused on the deterministic ordering and robustness of precursor peaks, the present work extends that framework to a perturbation ensemble and quantifies precursor reliability using extreme-value statistics.
+While Refs.~\cite{Tsuzuki2026PRFluids, Tsuzuki2026arXiv} focused on deterministic ordering and robustness of precursor peaks in selected realizations, the present work treats the lead--lag time as a run-wise random variable induced by initial-condition uncertainty.
+The main contribution is therefore not a new deterministic precursor mechanism, but a probabilistic reliability assessment of an observed spectral timing relation over $N_s=1000$ perturbed TGV realizations, including conditional failure probabilities and peaks-over-threshold estimates for rare lagging events.
 Building on the above studies, this study advances the field in three essential directions.
 First, rather than analyzing isolated extreme bursts or transition events, it formulates the \emph{lead-lag relation} between a spectral precursor $k_{\mathrm{peak}}(t)$ and the dissipation peak as a statistically well-defined random variable and quantifies it over a large DNS ensemble ($N_s=1000$), thereby moving from deterministic observation to probabilistic characterization.
-Second, by applying a peaks-over-threshold extreme-value framework to the right tails of $X=-\Delta t_{\varepsilon,k}$ and of the run-wise maximum $M_{\max}$, it provides bounded-tail estimates and principled worst-case lag bounds---an aspect that has not been explicitly quantified in prior turbulence-EVT studies.
-Third, the demonstrated strong correlation between $M_{\max}$ and $\varepsilon_{\max}$, together with reproducible ensemble phase offsets, establishes a dynamical linkage between high-curvature spectral activity and dissipation bursts, thereby connecting statistical extreme-value structure to underlying Navier--Stokes dynamics.
+Second, by applying a peaks-over-threshold extreme-value framework to the right tails of $X=-\Delta t_{\varepsilon,k}$ and of the run-wise maximum $M_{\max}$, it provides effective bounded-tail estimates and protocol-dependent worst-case lag estimates---an aspect that has not been explicitly quantified in prior turbulence-EVT studies.
+Third, the demonstrated strong correlation between $M_{\max}$ and $\varepsilon_{\max}$, together with reproducible ensemble phase offsets, provides statistical evidence for an empirical association between high-curvature spectral activity and dissipation bursts, rather than a causal derivation of the underlying Navier--Stokes mechanism.
 In this way, the study integrates precursor detection, ensemble uncertainty quantification, and EVT-based tail modeling into a unified framework for assessing predictability and risk of extreme dissipation events in decaying turbulence.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:methods} describes the numerical methodology, ensemble construction, and definitions of the spectral observables and timing metrics.
 Section~\ref{sec:evt} outlines the peaks-over-threshold extreme-value framework and the associated inference procedure.
 Section~\ref{sec:results} presents the ensemble statistics and POT results.
 Section~\ref{sec:discussion} discusses the physical interpretation, regime structure, and limitations of the analysis.
 Finally, Section~\ref{sec:conclusions} summarizes the main findings and outlines directions for future work.